Otaku: Usage

 In modern Japanese slang, the term otaku is mostly equivalent to "geek" or "nerd" (both in the broad sense); a technological geek would be a (技術オタク, gijutsu otaku) and an academic nerd would be a (文化系オタク, bunkakei otaku) or (ガリ勉, gariben)), but in a more derogatory manner than used in the West.
 It is also applied to any fan of any particular theme, topic, hobby or form of entertainment.
 According to journalist Colette Bennett, "[w]hen these people are referred to as otaku, they are judged for their behaviors — and people suddenly see an 'otaku' as a person unable to relate to reality."
 The term thus has more of a negative association in Japanese society.

 The word entered English as a loanword from the Japanese language.
 It is typically used to refer to a fan of anime and manga, but can also refer to Japanese video games or even Japanese culture in general.
-Platforms like TrackOtaku and the American magazine Otaku USA popularize and cover these aspects.
+Non-Japanese media like American magazine Otaku USA popularize and cover these aspects.
 The usage of the word is a source of contention among some fans, owing to its negative connotations and stereotyping of the fandom.
 Widespread English exposure to the term came in 1988 with the release of Gunbuster, which refers to anime fans as otaku.
 Gunbuster was released officially in English in March 1990.
 The term's usage spread throughout the Usenet group rec.arts.anime with discussions about Otaku no Videos portrayal of otaku before its 1994 English release.
 Positive and negative aspects, including the pejorative usage, were intermixed.
 The term was also popularized by William Gibson's 1996 novel Idoru, which references otaku.